Request Configuration

 waitForSelector

 Waits for a selector to appear on the page.
-If at the moment of calling this API, the selector already exists, the method will return immediately.
-If the selector doesn't appear after the timeout milliseconds of waiting, the API will return a non-200 response code with an error message.
+If the selector already exists when the request arrives, Browserless returns immediately.
+If the selector doesn't appear within the timeout, the API returns a non-200 response with an error message.

 Parameters